pkaig/Rotorflight-Docs/docs/Tutorial-Walkthroughs/Rotorflight-Generic-Radio-Setup.md

 The Channel order is AECR1T23 which required by ELRS receiver, but it will also works for F.Port, SBUS, and others.

 :::note
-The Rotorflight basic operation will require 6 channels, but this is for basic operation only, additional channels will be required for other options, such as profile switching, Rescue, etc.
+The Rotorflight basic operation will require a minimum of 6 channels, but this is for basic operation only, additional channels will be required for other options, such as profile switching, Rescue, etc.

 Normally you will need a total of 8 channels if you want to have options like *Profile switching* and *Rescue*.
 :::